Killmore062477/Tichau-FileConverter/Troubleshooting.md

+## Report an Issue

+You can report an issue on the [bug tracker](https://github.com/Tichau/FileConverter/issues).

+When you report an issue, please join the following informations:

+* Registry.xml
+* Settings.user.xml
+* The Diagnostics folder of the session that encountered the issue.
+* A screenshot (if possible) and a description that shows/explain the issue.

+You will find the xml files and diagnostics folder in `c:\Users\[UserName]\AppData\Local\FileConverter\`.

+## Known Issues

 ### Installer failed to succeed
 Maybe you don't have Microsoft .NET Framework 4.5 installed on your PC.
 You can download the installer [here](https://www.microsoft.com/download/details.aspx?id=30653).